AndreiBertescu/NotePlan/README.md

 NotePlan is an app where you can centralize all your events and notes.
 The app itself is built using Spring Boot and Spring Security.
 All data is stored on a MySQL server, and communication between the database and the Java applet is facilitated by Hibernate.
 I have designed all the various web pages for the app, except for the semantic calendar, which was inspired by a YouTube video.
 [Video link](https://www.youtube.com/watch?v=6EVgmpm4z5U&t=1939s).

 # Notes:
-- To access the website locally use the URL: http://localhost:8080/
+- To access the website on the development profile use the URL: http://localhost/noteplan.ro/
 - The project is also deployed for a limitied ammount of time at this link: [NotePlan](https://noteplan-production.up.railway.app/)

 # Roadmap: